 Newcomb Named ISMS Physician Leader of the Year

-IAFP Class of 2025 board member, Aaron Newcomb, D.O., is the recipient of the 2025 ISMS Physician Leader of the Year award that honors physicians who demonstrate exceptional leadership in healthcare delivery, advocacy, and community engagement.
-Dr. Newcomb has been a pivotal force in addressing the opioid epidemic—pioneering the use of buprenorphine for Opioid Use Disorder in the Southern Illinois region, delivering continuing medical education on controlled substance prescribing at local, state, and national levels, publishing advocacy articles in national peer-reviewed journals and working tirelessly to dismantle stigma through partnerships with organizations like ISMS to drive healthcare reform.
-Dr. Newcomb’s invaluable service has extended well beyond Shawnee Health Services, a rural Federally Qualified Health Center (FQHC), where he has practiced for many years and serves as the medical director for Substance Use Disorder Treatment Program.
-He is also IAFP’s subject matter expert on addiction medicine and lead faculty on our Opioid Safety CME series that meets state licensing requirements.
+The IAFP Class of 2025 board member, Aaron Newcomb, DO, received the 2025 ISMS Physician Leader of the Year award, which honors physicians demonstrating exceptional leadership in healthcare delivery, advocacy, and community engagement.
+Dr. Newcomb has played a key role in tackling the opioid epidemic—pioneering the use of buprenorphine for Opioid Use Disorder in Southern Illinois, providing continuing medical education on controlled substance prescribing at local, state, and national levels, publishing advocacy articles in national peer-reviewed journals, and working tirelessly to reduce stigma through partnerships with organizations like ISMS to promote healthcare reform.
+Dr. Newcomb’s service extends far beyond Shawnee Health Services, a rural Federally Qualified Health Center (FQHC), where he has practiced for many years and serves as the medical director of the Substance Use Disorder Treatment Program.
+He is also IAFP’s subject-matter expert in addiction medicine and the lead faculty member for our Safe Opioid Prescribing, which meets state licensing requirements.

-Carl E Lambert, Jr. MD, FAAFP – the 2020 IAFP Family Medicine Teacher of the Year contributed to a PBS/NOVA featured documentary called “Critical Condition: Black Health Care in America” where he spoke about the historical and socioeconomic factors that continue to perpetuate inequities in health access and outcomes in Chicago and nationwide.
-As director of the Rush Medical College Family Medicine Leadership Program is a leading voice and champion for bringing more physicians of color into physician careers.
-The film debuted on PBS on April 30 and you can watch the full film by clicking on his photo above.
+Carl E Lambert, Jr., MD, FAAFP – the 2020 IAFP Family Medicine Teacher of the Year contributed to a PBS/NOVA featured documentary called “Critical Condition: Black Health Care in America,” where he spoke about the historical and socioeconomic factors that continue to perpetuate inequities in health access and outcomes in Chicago and nationwide.
+As director of the Rush Medical College Family Medicine Leadership Program, he is a leading voice and champion for increasing the number of physicians of color in the profession.
+The film debuted on PBS on April 30, 2025.